 Crispy Cinnamon Sugar Donut Bites to Try Now

 Storage and Reheating Tips

-Store any leftover sugar donut bites in an airtight container at room temperature for up to two days.
+Store any leftover sugar donut bites from this donut bites recipe in an airtight container at room temperature for up to two days.
 If you want to refresh their crispiness, place them in a 350°F oven for 3–4 minutes.
 Avoid the microwave if possible, as it can make them chewy.

 Serving Suggestions

-They also make a wonderful surprise in lunchboxes or for brunch with fresh fruit.
+This easy donut bites recipe also makes a wonderful surprise in lunchboxes or for brunch with fresh fruit.
 If you’re feeling extra fancy, drizzle with a simple glaze or melted chocolate.

+Crispy Cinnamon Sugar Donut Bites to Try Now